azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ### How to upgrade org AzSK version to the latest AzSK version

-Usually AzSK modules are released on 15th of every month with latest features and control updates.
-It is recommended to go through release notes for the version and follow below steps to upgrade org AzSK version to latest available version.
+DevOps kit team releases the newer version of the AzSK module on 15th of every month.
+It is recommended that you upgrade your org's AzSK version to the latest available version to ensure that your org is up to date with the latest security controls and features.
+You need to follow the steps below to smoothly upgrade AzSK version for your org:

-1. Go through latest version [release notes](https://azsk.azurewebsites.net/ReleaseNotes/LatestReleaseNotes.html) and breaking changes [updates for org policy](OrgPolicyUpdate.md)

-2. Install latest AzSK module in local machine with the help of common setup command
+1. Install latest AzSK module in local machine with the help of common setup command

    ```PowerShell
    # Use -Force switch as and when required
    Install-Module AzSK -Scope CurrentUser -AllowClobber
    ```

+2. Go through the [release notes](https://azsk.azurewebsites.net/ReleaseNotes/LatestReleaseNotes.html) for AzSK latest version.
+It typically lists the changes which may impact org policy users under section 'Org policy/external user updates'.

+3. If the release notes indicate that you need to perform any additional steps before upgrading the org policy version, then please perform those with the help of [org policy updates page]((OrgPolicyUpdate.md)).
+If there are no additional steps mentioned, then you can go ahead with step 4.

-3. Perform breaking changes with the help of [org policy updates page]((OrgPolicyUpdate.md)) and run UOP with AzSK version update flag
+4. Run UOP with AzSK version update flag

    ```PowerShell
    # For Basic Setup